teaminkling/ngn-squid/CONTRIBUTING.md

 1. Fork the repository.
 2. Branch from `main` in your fork.
 3. Open pull requests (PRs) from your fork's new branch to our repository's `main` branch.
-  - A branch has exactly one corresponding issue and contributor.
+  a.
+A branch has exactly one corresponding issue and contributor.
 4. The branch should be named `issue-#`, e.g., `issue-31`.

 Note that any code must be in American English and any comments should be in Australian English.
 Errors will not be